×

 Road Tolls and Vignettes

 Unlike many European countries, Germany does not have a general road toll system for private cars.
+However, there are tolls for certain tunnels and bridges.

 Emergency Procedures

-In case of an emergency, dial 112 for police, fire, and medical services.
+In case of an emergency, don’t dial 999.

 Fuel Stations and Types

 Fuel stations are plentiful and offer a range of fuel types.
-Diesel (Diesel) and unleaded petrol (Benzin) are common.
-There is also an increasinly strong network of charging points for electric vehicles.

 Cultural Tips When Driving in Germany